jesvedberg/Ancestry_HMM-S/README.md

 ### Quick overview

 Ancestry_HMM-S (AHMMS) is a program designed to infer adaptive introgression from population genomic data.
 This README.md file contains a short user manual.
-A preprint describing this software and our work validate it can be found at https://www.biorxiv.org/content/10.1101/2020.08.02.232934v2 .
+The paper describing this software and our work to validate it has now been published in *Molecular Biology and Evolution* and can be found here: https://academic.oup.com/mbe/advance-article/doi/10.1093/molbev/msab014/6120794 .
 AHMMS is based on the software Ancestry_HMM, and more information about input file types etc. can be found at: https://github.com/russcd/Ancestry_HMM

 ### Installation